Login In Questions

 - If you are using a public computer for Tk20 or any other sensitive work, remember to log out and close your browser before walking away.

 Why does Tk20 tell me I have timed out after I have logged in and clicked on a link or menu item?

 Tk20 uses "cookies" to keep you logged in as you move from one menu, tab or screen to another.
 Cookies are small files stored on your computer that through your browser (Safari, Internet Explorer, Firefox, etc.) settings can be disabled completely, allowed only from the originating website or set to accept all cookies.
-If after you log in successfully - it will welcome you by name - you click somewhere and immediately recieve a message that you were timed out, then an adjustment to your browser options is required to use Tk20.
+If after you log in successfully - it will welcome you by name - you click somewhere and immediately receive a message that you were timed out, then an adjustment to your browser options is required to use Tk20.
 If desired, you may changed these setting back after completing your Tk20 work.